jacobunna/argcomb/docs/faq.rst

 for them.
 Since ``*args`` only captures arguments by position, it is ignored by ArgComb.

-It does not matter whether an argument explicitally appears in the function signature or is implicitally accepted using ``**kwargs``.
+It does not matter whether an argument explicitly appears in the function signature or is implicitly accepted using ``**kwargs``.
 In both cases, ArgComb can be used.
 For example::

     from argcomb import argcomb